Xactika: Educational value

-Xactika is a card game that challenges and builds student’s ability to estimate the outcome of a series of processes.
+Xactika is a card game that challenges and builds students' ability to estimate the outcome of a series of processes.
 They must evaluate the probability of being in a position to take other players’ cards that are laid down each round, based on the cards they have in their hand.
 There is no drawing or discarding.
 Xactika sharpens their math skills and critical thinking skills.
 They must predict exactly (hence the name Xactika) the number of rounds in which they will be able to take the cards played.
 The game is designed so that as play evolves, cards that appeared weak initially may become strong as the hand evolves.
 Developing the ability to correctly bid their hands involves analytical reasoning, following the evolution of the play develops patterning skills.
 Students must recognize the value of their hand, not just from having the highest point cards in one of the four suits on each card, but also from an understanding of the chances that for some of their other cards their opponents may not have cards of similar value.

 To play, students must examine their hand to find cards in specific suits that have values they think are greater than their opponents.
 Some cards are sure bets, but only if the player can take the lead.
 Others have a high probability of taking a trick, but this depends upon how the cards are played by others.
 So, careful attention must be paid to the moves of other players.
 This leads to an involvement that improves social skills.
 Each player must also prepare his/her hand for the end of each round, where they must be sure that they have a card that won’t take an unwanted trick.
 The outcome of a hand is not determined until the end of the 8 rounds, so each player’s attention is kept riveted throughout each of the eight hands that comprise the game.
 Critical thinking must be applied to the process of taking, as well as avoiding, tricks.
 Every player will have a number of ways to play each hand, but finding the critical path to making exactly the right numbers of bids is the object of the game.

-Xactika fosters social skills.
-Each hand provides a completely new opportunity to come from behind and take the lead.
-Even if a student is behind, he/she can win if the probabilities and their skill come together.
-This can help reinforce personal skills.

 There is a downloadable Xactika Graphing Page on the Set Enterprises website.
 It shows how to use Xactika to teach bell curves, bar graphs and pie charts.